 In this age of pre- and post-millennialisms, talk of Raptures and imminent world conflagrations, an important qualification should be made.
 Most mainline Protestant, and virtually all Orthodox and Catholic commentators agree on one principle of Biblical interpretation.
-They hold that extremely large numbers are usually to be taken figuratively.
-Accordingly, they honor St. Augustine’s view that the thousand-year reign of Christ (Apoc.
+They hold that Scripture’s big numbers are usually to be taken figuratively.
+In this, they honor St. Augustine’s view that the thousand-year reign of Christ (Apoc.
 20) is symbolic, and simply references the undetermined trajectory of the Church’s long history.
 Through the redemption wrought by Christ, Satan is bound indeed, but not because he has been definitively banished, but in the sense that he no longer blocks the door to heaven.
 That door is now opened, and the population within is increasing by the day.

 Furthermore, the “second coming” of Christ (not explicitly mentioned in Revelation) is understood to be the mysterious consummation of that history, symbolized by the Holy City, “coming down out of heaven from God.”
 (Apoc.
 21, 2).
 However, it is an event whose details remain hidden and whose time and date resist second-guessing.
 “No one knows the day nor hour.”
 (Mt.
 24, 36) Also unmentioned is the “Anti-Christ,” a figure for any number of the Church’s historical enemies.
 St. John already advises us that “…many antichrists have come….”
 (1 Jo 2, 18).
 We can surely expect a few more.